DivergentClouds/tundra/readme.txt

 	; removes the top element of the stack
 	DROP

+	; copies a value that is src items deep in the stack to dest PEEK dest, src

+	; copies a value that is imm items deep in the stack to dest PEEKI dest, imm

 	; pushes the next address to the stack and jumps to the value of src ; has no effect if CMP flag is set
 	CALL src